 If you’re a pant or legging tucker and looking for a way to elongate your legs while wearing tall boots, simply wear dark boots and very dark jeans, pants, or leggings.
-Black/black and brown/brown are the obvious choices, but here I’ve paired black and a dark charcoal gray to decent effect.
+Black/black and brown/brown are the obvious choices, but any color will work.
 It’s the same concept as the tights/shoes: A long, unbroken line all the way down to the ground.

 Now this one is ALL optical illusion.
 Pulling the eye up higher than your natural waist gives the impression of superlong gams, even with a longer hemline.
 If the observer thinks your waist is up near your armpits, the assumption is that your legs start just below your armpits.
 Cool huh?
 And a wee bit weird.
 This holds true for certain styles of high-waisted pants, too.

 Yes, my torso is shortened up a good deal by this look, but the payoff is in the legs.

 High waistlines are the least universal of all of these suggestions.
 Apple-shaped women, petite women, and extremely tall women often hate this style of bottom, and it’s so stylized that many women shy away from it regardless of figure flattery.
 But I wanted to include it because, as a medium-sized pear of average height, it is a favorite look of mine … and I’d bet it works for some of you as well.

 Many of these tricks may seem cool- and cold-weather contingent, and that’s certainly true of any tights-based look.
 But if you’re comfortable doing a shorter hem with a bare leg, go to!
 Platforms sandals are just as effective as platform shoes and boots.
 And high waists can be worn year-round.